Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Application to a COVID-19 vaccine efficacy trial

-We adopt 20-fold cross-fitting when estimating the conditional survival probability curve $Q_{*,\tau}$.
-We estimate nuisance functions by survival Super Learner with a library consisting of the Kaplan-Meier estimator, the Cox proportional hazard model, piecewise constant hazard models with various numbers of breaks \citep[e.g.,][]{Andersen2021}, and random survival forests with various tuning parameters.
-When regressing the pseudo-outcome on $W$ to estimate $Q_{*,\tau}$, we use Super Learner with a library consisting of linear models with and without interactions as well as the lasso \citep{Tibshirani1996}.
-We use linear models to avoid overfitting.
-In all Super Learner libraries above, we also add lasso variable screening coupled with every algorithm as candidate learners.
-After running ordinary regressions with pseudo-outcomes, we additionally project estimates of $Q_{*,\tau}(w)$ onto the unit interval and run an isotonic regression over $\tau$ to ensure that the estimates of $Q_{*,\tau}(w)$ are non-increasing in $\tau$. \citet{Westling2020} justified such post-hoc use of isotonic regression.
-We estimate CDE by plugging in the estimates of $Q_{*,\tau}$.
+We adopt 20-fold cross-fitting.
+We estimate nuisance survival functions by survival Super Learner with a library consisting of the Kaplan-Meier estimator, the Cox proportional hazard model, piecewise constant hazard models with various numbers of breaks \citep[e.g.,][]{Andersen2021}, and random survival forests with various tuning parameters.
+When estimating $U_{*,k}$ and $\beta_*$ via regression, we use Super Learner with a library consisting of linear models with and without interactions.
+We use parametric linear models to avoid overfitting.
+After running ordinary regressions with pseudo-outcomes, we additionally project estimates of $\beta_{*}(H_\varsigma)$ onto the unit interval and run an isotonic regression over $\tau$ to ensure that the estimates of $\beta_{*}(H_\varsigma)$ across $\tau$ are non-increasing in $\tau$. \citet{Westling2020} justified such post-hoc use of isotonic regression.
+We estimate CDE by plugging in the estimates of $\beta_{*}$.